davidsolerlaverde/davidsolerlaverde-portafolio/content/pages/portfolio/project-4.md

 subtitle: Optional Project Subtitle
 date: '2019-02-26'
 thumb_image: /images/PD.jpeg
-image_alt: A table tennis racket on a pink background
 seo:
   title: Project Title 4
   description: This is the project 4 description